amida-tech/orange-api/README.md

 although these are very apparent and self-explanatory in `docs/src`.
 As well as on the staging server, docs are published on github and the newest docs can be generated from source and pushed to the `gh-pages` branch with `grunt docs:push`.

 Deployment things are in `deploy/` and are documented in `deploy/README.md`.
+We currently recommend using the traditional/Ansible deployment option which is documented in detail in `deploy/traditional/README.md`.

 ## License